 A Teacher’s Guide To Spaced Repetition And Creating An Effective Spaced Repetition Schedule

-Spaced repetition is a memory technique with a potentially transformative effect on classroom learning.
-This article will introduce the concept of spaced repetition, examine how it complements other areas of educational research, and provide practical advice for teachers to take advantage of the spacing effect.
+Spaced repetition is a memory technique with a significant impact on classroom learning.
+This article introduces the concept of spaced repetition, examines how it complements other areas of educational research and provides practical advice for teachers to take advantage of the spacing effect.

 What is spaced repetition?

-Spaced repetition is the process of learning new material and reviewing it across multiple learning episodes over a period of time to increase long-term retention.
+Spaced repetition is the process of learning new material and reviewing it across multiple learning episodes to increase long-term retention.
 This prevents the need for re-learning or cramming before assessments.
 Experimental psychology shows that learning improves when students revisit and review new material over spaced intervals.
-It is often referred to as the spacing effect.
+This is often referred to as the spacing effect.

 Why is spaced repetition an effective learning strategy?